igniterealtime/Smack/documentation/gettingstarted.md

 created, such as the ability to disable or require encryption.
 See [XMPPConnection Management](connections.html) for full details.

-Once you've created a connection, you should login using a username and password with the `XMPPConnection.login(String username, String password)` method.
+Once you've created a connection, you should login with the `XMPPConnection.login()` method.
 Once you've logged in, you can being chatting with other users by creating new `Chat` or `GroupChat` objects.

 Working with the Roster
 ----------------------